Loading...

 California law protects political, religious, and real estate signs; HOAs cannot enforce against these protected categories.

-Texas law protects election-related and real estate signs; fining for these during protection periods is illegal.
+Texas law protects political signs during the statutory election window (90 days before to 10 days after); fining for these during protection periods is illegal.

-Arizona protects election signs and requires uniform sign enforcement.
+Arizona protects political signs under §33-1808 and requires uniform sign enforcement.

 Colorado law protects political signs; fining for election-related signs is illegal.